BKLaughton/RPGhomebrew/MaterialComlexitySizeD20Crafting/README.md

 ## Raw Materials

 To calculate raw material cost, simply halve the market price of the item you’re creating.
 If there is no market price, ask the DM to come up with one.
 You generally need a plausible source for the raw materials, (e.g. you can't buy 500g worth of bronze whilst camping in the wilderness, and the local village probably won't have mithril ore).
-Additionally, small economies are generally only capable of providing a certain amount of raw materials based on the size of their economy, so consider the logistics behind big projects and large scale crafting.
+Local economies are generally only capable of providing a certain amount of raw materials based on their size, so consider the logistics behind big projects and large scale crafting.

 With DM approval, raw materials might be able to be sourced via alternative methods: perhaps harvested by the PCs during downtime, purchased in bulk from an industrial supplier or kingdom, or perhaps collected via adventures.